Jana likes to grow stuff, exercise, snack, and explore creative projects as a means to relax and grow.

 Vanilla is used for two things.
 The spice is best known as an ingredient in recipes.
-But its popularity extends beyond the kitchen where vanilla has a solid following as a remedy.
+But its popularity extends beyond the kitchen.
+Vanilla also has a solid following as a remedy.
 Indeed, some people view vanilla as an aphrodisiac or use it to treat fever and gas.
-While this is surely the best-tasting remedy, it comes with a couple of side-effects.
+While this is surely the best-tasting remedy on the planet, nothing is perfect.
+Be aware that vanilla has side effects for sensitive individuals.
 You can find the precautions at the end of this article.

 Can I Grow Vanilla at Home?

 You can grow vanilla at home.
 That’s not really the issue.
 You can grow vanilla on a shooting star if you have the right equipment and patience.
 Indeed, you can cultivate these lovely orchids in a spare bedroom but in order to do so successfully, you must recreate the vanilla plant’s natural environment.
-This can be costly if you’re starting from scratch.
+If you’re starting from scratch, things get costly.

 The Benefits of Growing Vanilla at Home